top of page

 KATY HEADSHOT 2023.jpg

-Katy Hessel is an art historian, curator, broadcaster, and author of The Story of Art without Men, a Sunday Times and New York Times Bestseller, and Waterstones Book of the Year, that charts the last 500 years of art by women.
-She runs @thegreatwomenartistsan Instagram account that has celebrated women artists on a daily basis since 2015.
+Katy Hessel is an art historian, curator, broadcaster, and author of The Story of Art without Men, a Sunday Times and New York Times Bestseller, and the winner of Waterstones Book of the Year 2022.

-She is a Visiting Fellow at the University of Cambridge.; the Curatorial Trustee at Charleston Trust; and an alumni of Forbes 30 Under 30.
+She is a Visiting Fellow at Murray Edwards College, University of Cambridge.; a Trustee at Charleston Trust; an alumna of Forbes 30 Under 30 2021; and a Contributing Editor at Harper's Bazaar.

-She has curated exhibitions at Victoria Miro Gallery, Kasmin Gallery, Stephen Friedman Gallery, and more.
-She once took over a floor of Tate Modern, and runs the annual The Great Women Artists Residency at Palazzo Monti for emerging artists.
+She has curated exhibitions at Victoria Miro Gallery, Kasmin Gallery, Stephen Friedman Gallery; once took over a floor of Tate Modern; and has been running the annual The Great Women Artists Residency at Palazzo Monti since 2018.

 Photo: Lily Bertrand-Webb